buthanoid/oimaging/doc/oimaging-actions.md

   - `null` or `NULL_IMAGE_HDU` cannot be added to the image library
   - a `FitsImageHDU` with no images cannot be added to the image library
   - if you don't want your `FitsImageHDU` to have its `HDU_NAME` modified, you should use a copy of it
+  - this action cannot be called directly by the GUI user, it can only be by means of other actions.

 #### Remove Image

 - Goal: remove an image from the library
 - Called by: button "-" in input form.
 - Notes: Unselect initial and regulation images that were using the removed image.

 #### Create Image